 Tragically, it would be Ford who would have to watch things dissolve in every way possible in Vietnam – and then Cambodia – and be able to do absolutely nothing about it ... because the American position in that part of the world had been so badly compromised by Congress's "anti-imperialist" measures, initially designed merely to undercut Nixon (and the American presidency).
 And it would be Carter, whose back and forth pressure – then support – of the Shah of Iran would throw Iran into such confusion that it collapsed the American ally ... and brought to power in that country an intensely Islamic regime dedicated to undoing all Westernization in Iran (and the rest of the Middle East if possible) – and bring "death to the Great Satan America."
 And the collapse of Iran's oil market also helped throw the West into a deep economic depression, one not seen since in Europe since the immediate post-World-War-Two period (1947-1952) or in America since the 1930s.

-The term "helped" is important to note because part of that economic collapse resulted not just from the Iranian crisis, but because of a "monetarist" strategy put into effect by the Federal Reserve Board which raised interest rates so high (22% at one point) that it made the financing of everything from car loans, to home mortgages, to industrial startups, to corporate operations, virtually impossible.
+The term "helped" is important to note because part of that economic collapse resulted not just from the Iranian crisis, but because of a "monetarist" strategy put into effect by Paul Volcker's Federal Reserve Board ... which raised interest rates so high (22% at one point) that it made the financing of everything from car loans, to home mortgages, to industrial startups, to corporate operations, virtually impossible.
 The strategy was supposedly designed to curb inflation.
-In fact it merely produced economic stagnation while actually increasing inflation — thus termed "stagflation"!
-It would ultimately make Carter's presidency a single-term phenomenon.
+In fact it merely produced economic stagnation ... while actually increasing inflation.
+In order to stay in business, a company was forced to increase product pricing to cover the huge hike in its production costs ... caused by the high interest rates Volcker put into effect.
+Thus stagnation plus inflation became termed "stagflation"!
+And stagflation would ultimately make Carter's presidency a single-term phenomenon.

 But there were also deep cultural-moral changes – and thus spiritual changes – going on in America at the same time.
 The Boomers had come to full adulthood.
 And with that development came the idea of personal interests rather than social interests as being the primary focus in life.
 This new cultural mood registered itself in the way Boomers focused on profession rather than family as the primary ambition in life; in the sudden rise of the divorce rate; in the rise in the rate of (newly legal) abortion of unwanted babies; in the unrestricted sexual interests of the Boomers, ones headed in all sorts of directions.
 But most tellingly, this deep cultural-moral change registered itself in the rapid decline of the long-standing Christian churches or denominations, ones that had carried the country forward since the country's founding in the early 1600s.